openharmony/docs/en/device-dev/driver/driver-peripherals-pinauth-des.md

   The authentication algorithm varies depending on the authentication mode and device used.
 Different executor types are defined based on the supported algorithm type or the device in use.

-- UserIAM public key & executor public key
+- User_auth public key & executor public key

-  To ensure user data security and authentication result accuracy, measures must be taken to protect the integrity of the key information exchanged between UserIAM and basic authentication services.
-Public keys must be exchanged when the executor provided by a basic authentication service interworks with UserIAM.
+  To ensure user data security and authentication result accuracy, measures must be taken to protect the integrity of the key information exchanged between User_auth and basic authentication services.
+Public keys must be exchanged when the executor provided by a basic authentication service interworks with User_auth.

-    - The executor uses the UserIAM public key to verify scheduling instructions.
+    - The executor uses the User_auth public key to verify scheduling instructions.

-    - UserIAM uses the executor public key to verify the authentication result accuracy and the integrity of the information exchanged with the executor.
+    - User_auth uses the executor public key to verify the authentication result accuracy and the integrity of the information exchanged with the executor.

 - PIN authentication credential template